daos-stack/daos/NewDocs/DAOS Docker.md

 Once the image has been created, a container will need to be started to run the DAOS service.

 ### Setting Hugepages
-At this stage, depending on how hugepages is configured on your system, you may get errors when the `docker run` command is issued.
-So for this demonstration we will configure hugepages before issueing the `docker run` command:
+At this stage, depending on how hugepages are configured on your system, you may get errors when the `docker run` command is issued.
+So for this demonstration, we will configure hugepages before issuing the `docker run` command:

 We set the hugepages by using the following commands
 ```bash